Micromuse

-Micromuse Inc. was an American company based in San Francisco which provided network management software.
-The company's partners included Psytechnics.
+Micromuse was a network management software company founded in London in 1989 and headquartered from 1997 in San Francisco.

+Micromuse's valuation peaked at $7.8 billion in December 2000 (inflation adjusted to $15.2 billion in 2026), making it the most valuable organically-grown UK-origin software company in history.
+The company was later acquired by IBM in 2005.

 Products

 The company's products include Netcool/OMNIbus, Netcool/Impact and Netcool/RAD (Realtime Active Dashboards) which would later become members of the Tivoli Software portfolio.
 Netcool/OMNIbus and Netcool/Impact continued as IBM products, keeping its original name whereas Netcool/RAD (and some other Micromuse products) were renamed Tivoli Business Service Manager (TBSM), not to be confused with an earlier IBM product named Tivoli Business Systems Manager.

 History

-Micromuse was founded by Christopher Dawes and Angela Dawes (nee Collinge), in London, in 1989.
+Micromuse was founded by Christopher Dawes and Angela Dawes (née Collinge), in London, in 1989.

 Micromuse originated in London Chelsea and then moved to Putney Bridge Road in Wandsworth.
 Incorporated in 1989 as a hardware and software value added reseller, it became Micromuse plc.

 Micromuse became a VAR of Sun Microsystems hardware and software (a “Sun VAR”) focused on telecom and finance customers.
 It became the UK distributor of Sun Net Manager while it also sold HP OpenView software and NetMetrix probes.

 Michael Jackson (of Sage, Party Gaming and Elderstreet) was the angel investor and joined the Micromuse p.l.c. board.

-In 1993, the company set up its Netcool network fault management software development team led by Martin Butterworth, Adam Kerisson and Mark Peach.
-Micromuse acquired Phil Tee’s company OMNIbus Transport Technologies Ltd. The teams were integrated to form the Netcool/OMNIbus development team.
+In 1993, the company set up its Netcool network fault management software development team led by Martin Butterworth, Adam Kerrison and Mark Peach.
+Micromuse acquired Phil Tee's company OMNIbus Transport Technologies Ltd. The teams were integrated to form the Netcool/OMNIbus development team.
 By 1994, early Netcool customers were BT Dorking and BT Managed Network Services, BT Net and Goldman Sachs.

-In September 1995, Stephen Allott joined as Commercial Director reporting to Chris Dawes, (Founder and Chairman).
-Stephen joined from McKinsey & Company following Sun Microsystems’ suggestion.
+In September 1995, Stephen Allott joined as Commercial Director reporting to Chris Dawes, (Founder and chairman).
+Allott joined from McKinsey & Company following Sun Microsystems’ suggestion.
 At this point the company employed some 50 people in total of which 8 were in the Netcool team.
 Netcool was worth about $10 million at this point on 1995 revenues of $1 million.
 The VAR division employed 42 people with gross revenues of $13 million.

-Stephen was appointed as Managing Director by the Dawes family.
+Allott was appointed as managing director by the Dawes family.
 He developed and executed the internet growth strategy for the company and the growth strategy for Netcool, selling the VAR division in 1997 to focus on Netcool.
 The company incorporated Micromuse Inc. as a US holding company with offices in San Francisco (HQ), New York and Dallas.